chrisvfritz/language_filter/README.md

 #### An array of words and phrases to screen for

-- `matchlist: ['giraffe(s)?','rhino[\w]*','elephant(s)?'] # a non-exhaustive list of African animals`
+- `matchlist: ['giraffes?','rhino\w*','elephants?'] # a non-exhaustive list of African animals`

 As you may have noticed, you can include regex!
+However, if you do, keep in mind that the more complicated regex you include, the slow the matching will be.
+Also, if you're assigning an array directly to matchlist and want to use regex, be sure to use single quotes (`'text'`), rather than double quotes (`"text"`).
+Otherwise, Ruby will think your backslashes are to help it interpolate the string, rather than to be intrepreted literally.

-In fact, each item you enter in the list is just dumped in the middle of this regex for matching, through the `list_item` variable.
+In the actual matching, each item you enter in the list is dumped into the middle of the following regex for matching, through the `list_item` variable.

 ``` ruby
 /\b#{list_item}\b/i